Recreation and Attractions

 Salmo Valley Senior ATV Club

 The Salmo Valley Seniors ATV Club has over 65 members from 40-83 years old.
 Every second month, members meet to provided updates on club activities, trail work progression, as well as other ongoing projects.
-This year’s project goal is to work on upgrading the Barrett Lake Trail.
 The club enjoys almost weekly trail rides, both locally and throughout the Kootenays.
 Club motto: “SHARE – PROTECT – ENJOY”

 For more information on the Salmo Valley Seniors ATV Club, please contact Club President, Doug Lockwood at 250-551-4109 or email [email protected].